State Theatre (Minneapolis)

-The State Theatre is a historic theatre in Minneapolis, Minnesota, USA.
+The State Theatre is an historic theatre in Minneapolis, Minnesota, USA.
 It is one of four restored theatres in the Hennepin Theatre District.
+It is one of four restored theaters on Hennepin Avenue, along with the Orpheum Theatre, the Pantages Theatre, and the Shubert Theatre (now The Cowles Center).

-The State Theatre seats 2,181.
+The theatre seats 2,181.
 It opened in 1921 and was then considered the most technologically advanced and elaborate theatre in the United States.
 It was designed by the Chicago architect J.E.O.
 Pridmore in a free Italian Renaissance style and boasted the first well-driven air conditioning system in Minneapolis.
 The original stage floor was glass, lit from underneath to create stunning visual effects.
-The opening night program included a silent film, newsreel and travelogue.
-A Wurlitzer pipe organ was installed in 1925 and concerts were held every day for 25 cents.
-The State's original neon marquee, which ran the entire width of the theatre, dated back to its opening; it was replaced with electric bulbs and large letters reading "STATE" in the 1940s.
-The neon sign was recreated for a modern remodel and again adorns the theatre's frontage.
-Between 1921 and 1978, the State Theatre was used primarily as a movie house, but also hosted vaudeville acts, concerts and ballet.
-The movie screen was the largest screen west of the Mississippi River at the time.
-Butch Cassidy and the Sundance Kid set a national record at the State in 1970 for the longest run in America.
-The final picture show was Tommy on New Year's Eve 1975.
+The opening night program featured a silent film, newsreel and travelogue.
+A Wurlitzer pipe organ was installed in 1925 and concerts were held every day.
+The State's original neon marquee ran the entire width of the theatre; it was replaced with electric bulbs and large letters reading "STATE" in the 1940s.
+The neon sign was recreated for a modern remodel and now adorns the theatre's frontage.
+Between 1921 and 1978, the State was used primarily as a movie house, but also hosted vaudeville acts, concerts and ballet.
+The movie screen was the largest screen west of the Mississippi River at one time.
+Butch Cassidy and the Sundance Kid set a national record at the State in 1970 for the longest run of a motion picture in America.
+The final movie shown was Tommy on New Year's Eve 1975.